 4. You’ll see garbage.
 Lots of garbage.

 This note isn’t exclusive to Elephanta Island.
 Clearly Mumbai in general has a problem with trash.
-On the island, garbage is strewn everywhere, mostly food wrappers and plastic bottles.
+On the island, garbage is everywhere, mostly food wrappers and plastic bottles.
 Garbage thickly populates the water line and beaches, such as they are, and the path up the hill above the caves as well.
 The stairway up to the caves and the UNESCO site itself are well-swept, though.

 5. You’ll need to walk a lot.